• Conventional filtration or direct filtration

 After flocculation, the water flows into the clarifier, a large chamber where the flow velocity of water is minimized.
 The low velocity allows the particulate matter to settle out of suspension by gravity.
 This process is often aided by the addition of tube or plate settlers.
 Settlers are simple angled plates or tubes spaced closely together, allowing settling particles to quickly make contact with a surface, preventing resuspension.
 The angle of the plates or tubes (usually 55-60 degrees off horizontal) allows the collected floc particles (called sludge) to flow by gravity to the bottom of the clarifier, which is then periodically removed in a process called desludging.
 The particulate removal by the clarifier reduces the solids loading on the filter media thereby extending the filter run time between backwashes.

-A diagram of a typical rapid sand filter is shown above.
 The filter is contained within a filter box, usually made of coated steel, stainless steel or aluminum.
 Inside the filter box are layers of filter media (sand, anthracite, etc.) and gravel.
 Below the gravel, a network of pipes makes up the underdrain which collects the filtered water and evenly distributes the backwash water.
 Backwash troughs help distribute the influent water and are also used in backwashing.

 Operation: The influent flows down through the sand and support gravel and is captured by the underdrain.
 Because of the relatively clear influent water in a rapid sand filter due to coagulation/flocculation and sedimentation, rapid sand filters operate much more quickly and efficiently.
 In rapid gravity filtration the particulate impurities are removed in or on the media, thus causing the filter to clog after a period.
 Clogged filters are cleaned by backwashing.